Celebrating midsummer in Sweden (Shutterstock)

 Cottage by the West Sweden coast (Shutterstock)

-West Sweden is blessed with a coastline crammed with idyllic islands; in fact, there are no fewer than 8,000 islands along the coast between Gothenburg and the Norwegian border.
-There is a wealth of traditional fishing villages, rocky landscapes, nature reserves, inlets for swimming, picnic spots, seafood restaurants and attractive hotels and cottages to explore.
+West Sweden is blessed with a coastline scattered with islands; in fact, there are 8,000 strung along the coast between Gothenburg and the Norwegian border.
+There is a wealth of traditional fishing villages set among rocky landscapes and nature reserves, with inlets for swimming and picnic spots to explore.
+There are plenty of seafood restaurants, hotels and cottages, too.

 Swedish crayfish (Shutterstock)